Warehouse Robotics - The Ultimate Guide for 2024 - SEC Group

 Maintenance and Repair

 Robotics systems require regular maintenance to ensure that they operate efficiently and effectively.
-This can require specialised technical skills and can be costly over time.
+This may require specialised technical knowledge and skills, which requires intervention from third-party suppliers.
+Procedures for planning and monitoring will help machine downtime to be minimised.

 Workforce Resistance